maxwellmatthis/api-dev-kit/README.md

 # api-dev-kit
 ## Description
 The API Developer Kit helps with developing APIs by giving you control over fetch (POST and GET) without having to write code.
-This allows you to test client side interaction with the server before you really write code and ebed it in a page.
+This allows you to test client side interaction with the server before you embed it in a page.
 ## Installation
 Please note that you will have to add `sudo` in some cases
 ```bash